Topological quantization of vector meson anomalous couplings: Formalism

-The symmetry of $\chi$PT is extended by rewriting $U = \xi_L^\dagger \xi _ m \xi_R$.
-In the original HLS, $\xi_m$ is absent.
-It may arise from the introduction of the axial vector mesons~\cite{Ma:2004sc}.
-In this work, we will focus only on the vector gauge symmetry, under which $\xi_m \to h \xi_m h^\dagger$ and $\xi_{L,R}\to h\xi_{L,R} g _{L,R} ^\dagger$ with $h(x) \in U_V(3)$, and with the nonet vector mesons as the corresponding gauge bosons.
-We note that $\xi_m$ is a unitary field and can be set to unity by an axial gauge transformation~\cite{Ma:2004sc}.
-The WZW action is then given by
+In the HLS framework, one factorizes the chiral field as $U=\xi_L^\dagger\xi_R$, with $\xi_{L,R}\to h\xi_{L,R}g_{L,R}^\dagger$ and $h(x)\in U_V(3)$; the nonet vector mesons are the corresponding gauge bosons.
+The WZW construction defines boundary functionals by extending fields into auxiliary five-dimensional fillings, while only the induced variation and filling ambiguity on the physical boundary $S^4$ are physical.
+Thus, after introducing the HLS variables, the standard $U$-based WZW functional is not the only possible structure: $\xi_L$ and $\xi_R$ can also define WZW boundary functionals with their own auxiliary fillings.
+We therefore define

-The second term is novel and, to our knowledge, has not appeared elsewhere.
-In this term, $L$ and $R$ do {\it not} couple directly, and the minus sign is required to ensure that the HLS symmetry remains unbroken.
+Here $N_h$ and $N_h'$ are coefficients.
+The three fillings have the same physical boundary, $\partial M_U^5=\partial M_R^5=\partial M_L^5=S^4$, but in general the corresponding fields are extended to different five-manifolds, as illustrated in Fig.~\ref{fig:myfig}.
+The second term in Eq.~\eqref{master} is a new WZW structure in the HLS formulation.
+In this term, $L$ and $R$ do \emph{not} couple directly, and the relative minus sign is required to keep the HLS symmetry unbroken.
 To preserve parity symmetry, we require $\xi_L\leftrightarrow \xi_R$ under parity.
-Matching to QCD imposes the condition $N_h' + N_h = N_c$.
-We note that, with the gauge condition $\xi_m=1$, the $M^5$ action associated with the first term can be reshuffled into the second via the descent equations:
+Matching to QCD imposes the condition $ N_h' + N_h = N_c . $